-outpatient experience in psychiatry
+outpatient externship in psychiatry

 MD2B Connect Physician ID # 10

-Where will this rotation take place: This outpatient rotation will take place at two locations in Detroit.
+Where will this rotation take place: This hands-on outpatient rotation will take place at two locations in Detroit.
 One office is located in a northeastern suburb of Detroit (approximately 35 miles from downtown).
 The other office is located 20 miles north of downtown Detroit.
 Transportation will be needed to travel to these locations.

 Hours: Monday to Thursday 9:30 AM to 5:30 PM